-The competition between AMD and Intel CPUs has been going on for decades.
-Most of that time, Intel has held the lead, but I'm not concerned so much with the past.
-Here's the current state of AMD and Intel CPUs, what are the pros and cons of each, and everything else you really need to know about the great CPU debate.
-And if you're wondering which one to buy, check our guide to the best CPUs for gaming, or grab one of the best graphics cards to pair it with.
+AMD vs Intel CPUs, which is better?
+Technology enthusiasts have been arguing about this for decades.
+Intel has traditionally held the upper hand, but AMD's Ryzen processors are shaking things up, particularly when paired with the best AMD motherboard.
+Here's the current state of AMD and Intel CPUs, the pros and cons of each, and everything else you really need to know about the great CPU debate.
+And if you're wondering which one to buy, check our guide to the best CPUs for gaming, and grab one of the best graphics cards to pair it with.

 Note that for this article, I'm focusing primarily on mainstream desktop CPUs.
 Both AMD and Intel offer a variety of processors, including mobile and server solutions.
 The mobile chips are often similar to the desktop parts, only with lower clockspeeds and power use, while server and workstation solutions generally cost a lot more and aren't really necessary for most consumers any longer.

 Intel 8th and 9th Gen CPUs

 The fastest gaming CPUs right now are Intel's latest (8th and 9th) generation CPUs, codenamed Coffee Lake.
 The first 8th Gen parts came out in late 2017, while the first 9th Gen CPUs arrived one year later in October 2018.
 All the 8th and 9th Gen desktop CPUs run in socket LGA1151 motherboards with 300-series chipsets.
 That's not to be confused with LGA1151 motherboards with 100-series or 200-series chipsets, as those are for 6th and 7th Gen Intel processors.